bullenweg/bullenweg.github.io/README.md

 # Matt Mullenweg's Bullenweg

-Every time Matt Mullenweg has lied, misrepresented or behaved in a questonable manner.
+Every time Matt Mullenweg has lied, misrepresented or behaved in a questionable manner.
 [Please contribute](#contributions).

 ## References